-1. To participate in some aspects of the School's Education Programme or educational outreach activities;
+- 1. To participate in some aspects of the School's Education Programme or educational outreach activities; - 2.
+To contribute to the MSD Essentials of Clinical Trials Short Course

 INTERNAL CONTRIBUTION

 - 1. To undertake activities that support the Department, Faculty, MRC Unit or the School; - 2.
 To reflect LSHTM's EDI goals in your work and behaviour; - 3.
 To participate in the School's PDR process;